An Improved Approximation Algorithm for Maximin Shares: Existence of -MMS Allocation

-The value of each of bag 1 and bag 2 is at most $\tfrac{9}{8}$ and the value of bag 3 is at most $\tfrac{9}{8}+\delta$.
-The total value of all items in $P_k$, $P_{k'}$ and $P_{\hat{k}}$ is at least $3+\tfrac{2}{8}+\delta$.
+Observe that the value of each of bag 1 and bag 2 is at most $\tfrac{9}{8}$, and the total value of all items in $P_k$, $P_{k'}$ and $P_{\hat{k}}$ is at least $3+\tfrac{2}{8}+\delta$.
 We sort the remaining items in decreasing order and add them one by one to a bag with the lowest value.
-Since the value of the last item added to each bag has a value of at most $\tfrac{1}{8}$ (from Lemma \ref{lem:three}), each bag has a value of at least 1 and it has at most one item with value more than $\tfrac{5}{8}$.
-We repeat this process for all bundles with two item of value more than $\tfrac{5}{8}$ to find a desired partition. \end{proof}
+Since the value of the last item added is at most $\tf18$ (Lemma \ref{lem:three}), each bag has a value of at least 1 and it has at most one item with value more than $\tfrac{5}{8}$.
+We repeat this process for each bundle with two items of value more than $\tfrac{5}{8}$ to find a desired partition. \end{proof}

 Let $a$ be an agent in $N^2$.
-For simplicity, until the end of this section, when we use \textit{value} of an item or a bundle, we mean their value for agent $a$ (unless mentioned otherwise).
-Recall that we need to show \eqref{eqn:mb}.
-Let $P=\{P_1, \dots, P_n)\in \MP^n_a(M)$ be a partition satisfying the condition of Lemma~\ref{lem:sp}.
+For simplicity, until the end of this section, when we use \textit{value} of an item or a bundle, we mean the value for agent $a$ (unless mentioned otherwise).
+Recall that we need to show \eqref{eqn:mb1}.
+Let $P=(P_1, \dots, P_n)\in \MP^n_a(M)$ be a partition satisfying the condition of Lemma~\ref{lem:sp}, i.e., there is at most one item with value greater than $\tfrac{5}{8}$ in $P_k$ for all $k \in [n]$.